mariadb-corporation/MaxScale/Documentation/Getting-Started/MaxGUI.md

 ## Viewing and modifying Maxscale parameters

-MaxScale parameters can be viewed and modified at runtime on the Settings page, which can be accessed by clicking the settings icon in the sidebar navigation.
+MaxScale parameters can be viewed and modified at runtime on the Settings page, which can be accessed by clicking the gear icon in the sidebar navigation.

 ## Global search